rlancaste/kstars-on-osx-craft/README.md

 ### Editing KStars and/or INDI in QT Creator

-- Please see the document EditingKStarsInQTCreatorOnOSX.pdf for editing KStars
+- Please see the document [EditingKStarsInQTCreatorOnOSX.pdf](EditingKStarsInQTCreatorOnOSX.pdf) for editing KStars
-- Please see the document EditingINDIInQTCreatorOnOSX.docx for editing INDI
+- Please see the document [EditingINDIInQTCreatorOnOSX.docx](EditingINDIInQTCreatorOnOSX.docx) for editing INDI

-If you have already run the build-kstars.sh script, you will be all set up to edit KStars.
+If you have already run the build-kstars.sh script, you will be able to edit KStars.
 For INDI, you will need to also create a Fork on your own GitHub account first and then run the downloadINDIForkForEditing.sh script.
 It is recommended that you use QT Creator for editing KStars because it has extra tools for editing QT specific files like GUI interface files.
-So you will want to first install QT Creator from QT's website: https://www.qt.io/download-qt-installer The open source license version is free of charge.
+So you will want to first install QT Creator from QT's website: [https://www.qt.io/download-qt-installer](https://www.qt.io/download-qt-installer)
+The open source license version is free of charge.
 Warning:  As indicated above, Craft now must use its own internal version of QT.
 If you install a version of QT in ~/QT from their website it may cause problems as described above.
 Follow the setup instructions in the documents to get this all set up to work in QT Creator.

 ### Editing KStars in XCode

 There is an option to create an XCode Project with this script.
 This is not the recommended method for editing KStars on OS X because it doesn't have some of the QT layout editing features present in QT Creator.
 However, XCode does have a number of code analysis features that are not present in QT Creator.